 - Reusable water bottle with time markings – not journaling-specific, but self-care is important

 Disclosure: If you purchase anything from links in this post or any other, I may receive some kind of affiliate commission.
-However, I only ever mention products I love and would recommend whether I was being compensated or not.
-You can read my full disclaimer here.
+However, I only ever mention products I love and would recommend regardless of commission.